maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonmigration.rst

 Migrating Sort Dialogs
 ======================

-HildonSortDialog is deprecated since Hildon 2.2.
+hildon.SortDialog is deprecated since Hildon 2.2.
 The correct way to let the user sort contents is with menu filters.

 The following example shows a typical NumberEditor.